gaurav147-star/DSA-learning/README.md

  - practice some problem in linked list

 ### Day-18
- - learn stack and implemented stack using array
+ - started stack and implemented stack using array

+### Day-19
+ - implemented stack using linked list